 Vondelpark in Amsterdam Zuid offers 120 acres of space to stroll around.
 In the centre of the park is a beautiful pond and look out for the 3 statues stationed around the park.
 Particularly impressive amongst these statues is The Fish, by Pablo Picasso.
-Wide paths make for a brilliant place to distance from others and take in this amazing park with ease.

 Amstelpark is another brilliant open space to enjoy in Amsterdam Zuid.
 The though labyrinth might be a no-go area at the moment, there is still plenty to see.
-A lovely rhododendron garden runs through the park, with another area dedicated to roses, which will still be blooming in the early autumn.
+A lovely rhododendron garden runs through the park, with another area dedicated to roses, which will still be blooming even in the early autumn.

 Westerpark is somewhat of an urban park.
 An oasis in the city, the park was built on the site of an old gas plant and you can still see some of the old gas plant buildings as you walk around.
-There are some fascinating statues around the park and an afternoon sat by the water is definitely an afternoon well-spent.
+There are some fascinating statues around the park and an afternoon sitting by the water is definitely an afternoon well-spent.

 Oosterpark is another urban park, built on the site of an old cemetery.
 It’s a stunning park with some wonderful statues and, as is the case across Amsterdam, there’s a lovely body of water to sit by and relax.
 The National Slavery Monument was built here, to commemorate the end of slavery in the Netherlands.